-Scabies is caused by a tiny insect known as a mite which digs under the skin and lays eggs.
+Scabies is caused by a tiny mite which digs under the skin and lays eggs.
 Small blisters grow on the skin above each egg and the skin gets very itchy.

-- scabies is caused by a tiny insect known as a mite which digs under the skin and lays eggs
+- scabies is caused by a reaction to a tiny mite which digs under the skin and lays eggs

-- small blisters grow on the skin above each egg and the skin gets very itchy
+- small blisters grow on the skin and the skin gets very itchy

 - the redness and small blisters look like a rash on the skin

-What to do if your child has scabies
+What do I do if my child has scabies?

 Go to your doctor, school nurse or public health nurse

-Go to a doctor or call the school nurse or public health nurse to get an insecticide (you say, insect-a-side) cream to kill the mites.
-If your child is under 2 years old, they may need a different treatment so make sure you check with your doctor or nurse
+Go to a doctor or call the school nurse or public health nurse to get a scabies cream or lotion to kill the mites.
+If your child is under 2 years old, they may need a different treatment so make sure you check with your doctor or nurse.

 Treat everyone in the household

-Get enough cream to treat everyone in the household.
+Get enough scabies cream or lotion to treat everyone in the household.
 Everyone should be treated even if they don't have a rash or itch.

 Cream for everyone on the same day

-Apply cream to everyone in the family or household on the same day.
+Apply scabies cream or lotion to everyone in the family or household on the same day, just before going to bed.

 Apply cream all over

-The cream has to go all over the body, from head to toe - including the soles of feet.
+The scabies cream or lotion has to go all over the body, from head to toe - including the soles of the feet.
+Be careful to cover between toes and fingers, armpits, tummy button, genitals and buttocks.

 Wash linen in hot water

-On the same day as putting the cream on everyone you also need to wash all sheets, pillow cases, towels and clothes in hot water – or you need to put these things into a sealed plastic bag for 5 days to kill the mites.
+On the morning after putting the scabies cream or lotion on everyone, you also need to wash all sheets, pillow cases, towels and clothes in hot water.
+Or, you need to put these things into a sealed plastic bag for 7 days to kill the mites.
 If you don't do these things, the mites will reinfect your family.

 Hang blankets outside